 -

-Place the dough in silicone muffin molds and steam for about 10 to 12 minutes.
-You can test cooking by inserting a toothpick: if it comes out clean, the idlis are ready.
+Place the batter in silicone muffin molds and steam for approximately 10 to 12 minutes.
+You can test for doneness by inserting a toothpick: if it comes out clean, the idlis are ready.

 -